Mushroom-Collecting.com

 The reticulation at the top of the stem is very fine in this specimen.

 The King Bolete is a very popular, delicious, meaty mushroom that grows all over the world.
 It has many names such as king, cep, porcini, steinpilz, penny bun and many others.
 It is apparently a complex of closely related species with similar looks, habitat, and flavor wherever it is found.
 It is highly variable in coloration.
+More study of this group will be required to sort out the variants more accurately.
 The king is a favorite and familiar mushroom drawn, painted or sculpted by artists.
-The king is often very large and stately with a thick club shaped stem, thick cap and an impressive "kingly" appearance.
+The king is often very large and stately with a thick club shaped stem, thick cap and an impressive kingly appearance.

 Cap (pileus) 2-10 inches broad or larger, smooth, and quite thick and a bit sticky in damp weather.
 Convex becoming flat at maturity.
 The color is quite variable from light brown to reddish brown.
 It is dense when young becoming a spongy with age.
 The aroma is pleasant.

 Pores (hymenophore) Closely spaced small pores are white.
-The pore layer is quite hard when young and white changing to yellowish then to pea soup green to greenish brown becoming fairly soft.
+The pore layer is quite hard when young and white changing to yellowish then to pea soup green to greenish brown becoming fairly soft at maturity.

 Stem (stipe) Very thick and club shaped.
 When young it is often almost as thick at the bottom as the cap is wide.
 The stem is usually finely reticulated meaning it has a net shaped raised pattern on the surface.
 The reticulation is most pronounced near the top.
 The color can vary from whitish cream to reddish brown.
 It can become cylindrical at maturity.